 505 Jiujiang Road, Shanghai, China, 200001

 Note: Grand Central Hotel Shanghai belongs to Shanghai Wang Baohe Hotel Group.
-Part of the accommodation and activities for the conference will be arranged at the Shanghai Wangbaohe Hotel.
+Part of the accommodation and activities for the conference will be arranged at the Shanghai Wang Baohe Hotel.

-Conference Registration and Fees
+Registration and Fees

-(1)Conference Registration:
+Conference Registration:

 The registration and payment for this conference will be made online and offline.
 Please log in to the conference website https://dctmd2024.scievent.com to complete online registration and payment.
 Offline registration and payment can be completed on-site during the conference.
-The conference registration fee does not include travel, accommodation, and meals, and the related expenses will be borne by the participants themselves.
+The conference registration fee in principle does not include travel, accommodation, and meals.
+The related expenses will be covered by the participants themselves except for some special arrangements.

-(2)Conference Registration fee charging standard:
+Registration fees: